 The Kyoto protocol is a part of the UNFCCC – United Nations Framework Convention on Climate Change – created in 1992.
-This deal was the first international initiative to reduce greenhouse gas emissions.
-UNFCCC decided that the industrial countries should take a greater responsibility for the greenhouse gas reductions.
-This since they are the most responsible for creating them in the first place.
+The deal was the first international initiative to reduce greenhouse gas emissions.
+It builds on the idea that industrialised countries should take greater responsibility for greenhouse gas reductions, as their industries are the most significant cause of climate change.

-In 1994 the UN stated that the global initiatives created with UNFCCC, was not enough to fight climate change.
+In 1994 the UN stated that the global initiatives created by UNFCCC were insufficient to fight climate change.
 Therefore, they organised an environmental meeting in Kyoto, Japan.
-This resulted in the Kyoto protocol and the mechanism joint implementation.
+The gathering resulted in the Kyoto protocol and the mechanism of joint implementation.

-Joint implementation is one out of three flexible mechanisms within the Kyoto protocol.
+Joint implementation is one of three flexible mechanisms within the Kyoto protocol.
 The other mechanisms are the clean development mechanism and the emission trading.
-These are market-based approaches that aim to be cost-effective for all.
-Regardless of what a nation’s economy might look like.
-The aim is also to enable a more fair distribution of green technology.
+These market-based approaches aim to be cost-effective for all, regardless of the state of any nation’s economy.
+The aim is also to facilitate a fairer distribution of green technology.

 The mechanisms are flexible – meaning they enable flexibility in the commitments.
 Joint implementations are primarily an exchange between countries or a collaboration between two countries that have decided to reduce their emissions.
 This fact aligns with the UNFCCC idea that industrialised nations should take more responsibility than developing countries.
 Joint implementations work through a system of Emission Reduction Units (ERUs).

 An example of a joint implementation was a Danish project from 2008.
 It went on for four years and included Danish investments in modern green technology in the Czech Republic.
 The contributions gave Denmark ERUs for its industries.
 Another interesting fact from a Stockholms Environment Institute (SEI) study shows that Ukraine and Russia received many environmental investments through joint implementations.